 Job’s tears plants are an ancient cereal grain most often grown as an annual, but may survive as a perennial where frosts do not occur.
-Job’s tears ornamental grass makes an interesting border or container specimen that may get 4 to 6 feet tall.
+Job’s tears ornamental grass makes an interesting border or container specimen that may get 4 to 6 feet (1.2 to 1.8 m.) tall.
 These wide arching stems add graceful interest to the garden.

 Job’s tears cultivation is easy and the plants start quickly from seed.
 In fact, the plant produces strings of seeds that resemble beads.
 These seeds make excellent natural jewelry and have a hole in the center that wire or jewelry thread passes through easily.